Mineral Area College: Sgt. Darrell S. Cole Memorial Shooting Range

-Campus Resources
+Campus

 Library

 The library is located off of the main parking lot and is a foundation of the main campus quadrangle.
 The building is named in honor of C. H. Cozean.
 Mr. Cozean was a prominent Farmington, Missouri, businessman in a family-owned business dating back to 1864.
 The C. H. Cozean Library now contains historical data on the Cozean family and some of the connecting families.
 The Library also has a display that highlights some of the rich history of the Cozean family.